 When you examine your beliefs, it gives you choices.
 If what you believe is wrong, you can still hold on to them, or you can change or discard them altogether.
 If you do not examine them, then you miss the opportunity for change and growth.

-This is actually the ideal mindset.
+The skeptical mindset is the hallmark of a healthy mind.
+Healthy skepticism isn’t pessimistic; it is a prudent approach.
 Be ready to learn and change.
 The world is always changing.
-So, always be ready to accept new facts, then adjust your thinking to the new data.
-It keeps you in a beginner mindset, always willing, and able to change your mind based on the facts.
+So, always be prepared to accept new facts, then adjust your thinking to the new data.
+It keeps you in a beginner mindset, always willing, and can change your mind based on the facts.
 Strive to be a beginner and never an expert.

 The Beginning of Freedom Confronting Your Beliefs

 To help participants in this endeavor, we use a blended learning approach containing a range of experiential and intellectual elements.
-For example, at the first meeting we start the process with an experiential element, a basic seated centering exercise, but then follow this with an intellectual exercise to document this experience and delve into the reasons for it.
-We ask them to list and examine their closely held beliefs.
-This will often show how they are maintaining a paradox.
+For example, at the first meeting, we start the process with an experiential component, a basic seated centering exercise, but then follow this with an intellectual exercise to document this experience and delve into the reasons for it.
+We ask them to list and examine their closely held beliefs, which will often uncover the paradox they are trying to maintain.

-The challenge is to seek, find, and confront data, which provides opposing views to their own belief systems.
+The challenge is to seek, find, and confront data, which provides opposing views to their belief systems.
 We are not asking them to give up anything.
-Ask them to examine and weigh the facts that oppose their previously held ideas and beliefs.
+Ask them to examine and weigh the facts that counter their previously held ideas and beliefs.

 The reason for this is simple.
-The more spiritual boundaries and beliefs you have, the less likely you are to have a positive experience with new spiritual technologies.
-They must be able to ask themselves, is it possible that my worldview isn’t correct?
+The more spiritual boundaries and beliefs you have, the less likely you will have a positive experience with new spiritual technologies.
+You must be able to challenge your sacred ground.
+You must ask yourself, is it possible that my worldview isn’t correct?

-When they are ready, the next step is a comparative analysis.
-This is a scientifically based system of comparative religious study, which takes the key elements of your beliefs and compares them with similar beliefs in other religions.
-This brings us back to the question, has it ever occurred to you that you might be wrong?
+When they are ready, the next step is a comparative analysis, a scientifically based comparative religious study system.
+It’s a way of comparing beliefs across several religions.
+It’s a way of asking the question, has it ever occurred to you that you might be wrong?

 Use Emotional Checks

 Emotional checks are a strategy to help minimize triggering negative emotions when you encounter ideas that conflict with your beliefs.
-Any time you engage in spiritual research, we recommend the use of emotional checks.
-This is a process to help you stay as unbiased as possible.
+Any time you engage in spiritual research, we recommend using emotional checks.
+It’s a process to help you stay as unbiased as possible.

 Is it possible our ideology is flawed?
 This emotional trigger cuts deep to the core of our psyche.
-If we could be wrong about some things, then we might be wrong about others.
-This shakes the foundation of our worldview.
+If we could be wrong about some things, we might be wrong about others.
+A realization like this will shake the foundation of our worldview.
 When this happens, follow the guidelines to help you regain emotional equilibrium.

 Enhance your Critical Thinking

-The methods we select are tools that can stand up to the rigorous test of science.
+We selected methods that can stand up to the rigorous test of science.
 They are repeatable processes.
 Several of these processes produce measurable effects on our physiology.
 These changes include brainwave coherence, lower heart rates, and increased skin resistance.
 These changes prove these states of consciousness differ from waking, dreaming, and sleeping.